Issung/Issung/_posts/2025-02-10-donations.md

 |  5             | Ko-fi  |  PS2IODB
 | Total: 109     |        |

 Above is a table of all the donations I received in 2024, the method the donator chose, and the project of mine that led to the donation.
 It is clear that the users of GChan greatly appreciated the fixes I did, along with some small features I did while I was at it.
+Each of these donations motivated me to go further with the fixes, some of the code I wrote this year for GChan is some of the best I've written.
 What is also clear is that there is a clear favourite for making donations; Ko-fi.
 Ko-fi has been around for a while and has built good brand recognition as a simple & trustworthy service for this type of operation.

 ![Hand-drawn Ko-fi logo](ko-fi.png)

 For all the work I did this year I never actually got a simple thank-you message from any users, but once I made the option to donate available, people thanked me with it.
 I think with this money I will forward it onto other opensource developers, to give them a smile as big as mine was everytime I got a notification.

-I guess the takeaways here are:
+Takeaways:
-* Out of the 3 methods I chose, Ko-fi led to the most donations.
+* Out of the 3 methods I provided, Ko-fi led to the most donations.
+* The best software comes from passion not profits, prioritise making software you care about and people will appreciate it.
+* The size of the donation doesn't matter, the gesture and the resulting motivation is fantastic.
-* People might appreciate your work more thank you think, so give them a method to let you know!
+* People might appreciate your work more thank you think, just provide a method to let you know!